Chronology. Joseph Scaliger's De emendatione temporum (1583) began the modern science of chronology

 Galileo Galilei (1564–1642) said, "The universe cannot be read until we have learned the language and become familiar with the characters in which it is written.
 Portal:Science.
 Edit The Science Portal Science is formed from methodical study of nature stemming from testable explanations and predictions.

 An older and closely related current meaning emerged from Aristotle, whereby "science" referred to the body of reliable knowledge that is logically and rationally explained (see "History and etymology" section below).
 Since classical antiquity, science as knowledge was closely linked to philosophy.
+In the early modern era the two words, "science" and "philosophy", were sometimes used interchangeably in the English language.
 Portal:History.
 Portal:Health and fitness.
 Physical fitness is an attribute required for service in virtually all militaries.

 Cultures can be "understood as systems of symbols and meanings that even their creators contest, that lack fixed boundaries, that are constantly in flux, and that interact and compete with one another".
+Culture can be defined as all the ways of life: including arts, beliefs, and institutions of a population that are passed down from generation to generation.
+Culture has been called "the way of life for an entire society".
+Today the Greeks call themselves Hellenes (Έλληνες), though they have been known by a number of different names throughout history.
+Purge cache.
 Portal:Arts.
 Portal:Contents/Portals.
 Portal:Contents.
 The free encyclopedia.